PoisotLab/ms_metaweb_transfer/manuscript.md

-One important aspect in which Europe and Canada differ (despite their comparable bioclimatic conditions) is the legacy of human impacts, which have been much longer in Europe. @Nenzen2014Imp850 show that even at small scales (the Iberian peninsula), mammal food webs retain the signal of both climate change and human activity, even when this human activity was orders of magnitude less important than it is now.
-Similarly, @Yeakel2014ColEco show that changes in human occupation over several centuries can lead to food web collapse.
+One important aspect in which Europe and Canada differ (despite their comparable bioclimatic conditions) is the legacy of human impacts, which have been much longer in Europe. @Nenzen2014Imp850 showed that even at small scales (the Iberian peninsula), mammal food webs retain the signal of both climate change and human activity, even when this human activity was orders of magnitude less important than it is now.
+Similarly, @Yeakel2014ColEco showed that changes in human occupation over several centuries can lead to food web collapse.
 Megafauna in particular seems to be very sensitive to human arrival [@Pires2015PleMeg].
 In short, there is well-substantiated support for the idea that human footprint